jaycetyle/vscode-gnu-global/README.md

 * `Go to Symbol in File (Ctrl + Shift + O)`

 ## Configuration
+* `gnuGlobal.encoding`
+    * Specify the encoding of the command line output.
+    * Please refer to https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings for supported encodings.

 * `gnuGlobal.autoUpdate`
     * Controls whether global should automatically update the tags after file saved.
 Can be Enabled, Disabled and Default.
     * Default: disable autoupdate if GTAGS database size is larger than 50MB.
 It is recommended to disable this feature if the project is too large.